2020 Donation Drop Off Locations

 Robert Rodale Way, Emmaus, PA 18049

-Benefits: Bethel Bible Fellowship Church Food Bank, Zionsville Lutheran Church Food Bank, Casa Guadalupe in Allentown
+Benefits: Bethel Bible Fellowship Church Food Bank, Casa Guadalupe in Allentown and Zionsville Lutheran Church Food Bank

 Sunday evening after 6:30 PM until 10:00 AM Monday morning